-The College is proud of the number of successful completions of the VET qualifications (see Table 2).
-Year 11 students who undertook the Certificate II in Sport and Recreation as part of their program finished with 95.2% successfully completing the course.
+The College is proud of the number of successful completions of the VET qualifications.
+For our Sports Development program 97.5% of students undertaking the Certificate II in Sport and Recreation gualification successfully completed the course while 96.2% of students undertaking the Certificate III in Sport and Recreation qualification successfully completed the course.
 The completion rate was similar to VCAL with a number of students having modifications made to their program allowing them to undertake a partial completion of the qualification.
-The Year 12 students undertook the Certificate III in Sport and Recreation where the completion rate was also in line with VCAL, with 95.3% of students successfully completing the course.
+The College also has a small number of students, approximately 10, that complete the Certificate III in Sports Coaching as an extension program in which 100% of the students successfully completed the course.